maplion/SPEED/README.md

 >**Step 03**: Post the plot of Moran's I as a function of lag distance as a response to your original discussion board post.

+>**Extra Credit**: Try out your code on the additional NDVI images (ExtraCredit_NDVI.tif and ExtraCredit_NDVI_2.tif) and compare the results.

 **Solution:**
+This module was quite difficult in that the Pysal documentation, while better than some, seems very limited.
+They'll show an example with some data in it without explaining what the data does or what the function is doing.
+This made trying to understand and troubleshoot the situations quite challenging.

+Even so, I forged ahead.
+I initially focused on the ingesting of the raster data into a numpy array.
+I got that working pretty quickly.
+I also added (unused) code that is able to save the raster back out.

+After that, I focused on trying to properly calculate Moran's I.  The first challenge was figuring out the proper weights to use.
+There was some confusion on my part about what qualified as distance-based weights and I initially had several different weight methods I was trying, but finally settled on distance band weights.
+This seemed to work as intended.

+After figuring out the weights, I started calculating Moran's I for different distances.
+At first, I was getting a lot of weird warnings and divisions by zero.
+I discovered that this was due to a way I was using the indexing as a weight value that wasn't correct.
+After resolving that, I ended up with a reasonable result.

+My confidence in my result was still low, however, when comparing my result to the results of a couple of others that were far along.
+I could alter my code to get their output, but their logic didn't make sense to me.